 Following successful results in alpha testing, it was time to name our new plugin.
 The challenge was to come up with a unique name that would perfectly describe the ease of use, zero expenses, and peace of mind – everything that you can expect from a Breeze.

 Excitement Travels Fast

 We immediately had Breeze listed on WordPress.org and to our surprise, it attracted the attention of WordPress community, without us making any official announcement.
 The word is already out and various enthusiasts have started testing it without any call from our end.

 Give It A Go & Let Us Know

 It is important to mention here that this plugin is a direct result of Cloudways’ attention to customer feedback.
-In addition to this, if you’re a professional Beta Tester then you’re more than welcome to contribute to Breeze’s improvement.
+In addition to this, if you’re a professional developer then you’re more than welcome to contribute to Breeze’s improvement by providing constructive feedback.

 Lastly, you can read more about the technical specifications of the Breeze in our knowledge base article which contains detailed, step-by-step instructions on how to install Breeze on your WordPress server for optimized cache performance.